KevinG99/event-modeling-figma-plugin/README.md

 - Run `yarn build:watch` to start webpack in watch mode.
 - Open `Figma` -> `Plugins` -> `Development` -> `Import plugin from manifest...` and choose `manifest.json` file from this repo.

-⭐ To interact with the Figma API edit [controller.ts](./src/plugin/controller.ts).
+#### Folder Structure
+To keep the codebase clean, we have the following folder structure:

+- To add new handlers and features use [controller.ts](./src/plugin/controller.ts)
+- To add new components use [components](./src/app/components) folder.
+- In [methods](./src/app/methods) you can find some helper methods and default values.
-⭐ Read more on the [Figma API Overview](https://www.figma.com/plugin-docs/api/api-overview/).
+- Read more on the [Figma API Overview](https://www.figma.com/plugin-docs/api/api-overview/).

 ## Toolings